Allfather

 Odin as the Allfather in Asatru

 Odin also plays a significant role in the creation of the cosmos.
-According to Norse mythology, he and his brothers, Vili and Vé, shaped the world from the body of the slain giant Ymir.
+He and his brothers, Vili and Vé, shaped the world from the body of the slain giant Ymir.
 This act of creation is foundational in Asatru, as it reflects the concept of order emerging from chaos.
 Odin also breathed life into the first humans, Ask and Embla, establishing his role as a father figure not only to gods but to humanity.

 Odin’s Association with Runes